singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 21  }
 ```

 If you used the variable names x and y to implement this, be careful about the ordering of the variables in screen[y][x].
 Because x represents the horizontal axis (that is, it's left to right), it actually corresponds to the column number, not the row number.
 The value of y equals the number of rows.
 This is a very easy place to make a mistake in an interview, as well as in your daily coding.
-It's typically clearer to userow and column  instead, as we've done here.
+It's typically clearer to use row and column instead, as we've done here.

 Does this algorithm seem familiar?
 It should!
 This is essentially depth-first search on a graph.
 At each pixel. we are searching outwards to each surrounding pixel.
 We stop once we've fully traversed all the surrounding pixels of this color.